 Three counsellors assist students with their personal, social, educational, and career-related well-being and development.
-This includes helping students adjust to a new school, make plans for the future (post-secondary planning), as well as learning and developing skills in decision-making and conflict management.
+This includes helping students adjust to a new school, making plans for the future (post-secondary planning), as well as learning and developing skills in decision- making and conflict management.
 Counsellors provide a safe, caring, non-judgmental and confidential counselling environment for all students.
-They also act as a liaison with students, teachers, parents, and agencies outside the school such as the Clinical Support Services, Child and Family Services, Probation Services, community agencies, and others.
+They, also act as a liaison withstudents, teachers, parents, and agencies outside the schoolsuch as the Clinical Support Services, Child and Family Services, Probation Services, community agencies, and others.